-Illustrative list of sectors: mining, power utilities, infrastructure (notably transportation- and energy-related), real estate, agriculture and food, forestry and pulp & paper, fisheries and aquaculture, oil & gas, high-carbon industry (steel, aluminium, cement, chemicals) and high-carbon transportation (automotive, aviation, heavy duty vehicles, shipping).
+Illustrative list of sectors: mining, power utilities, infrastructure (notably transportation- and energy-related), real estate, textile, agriculture and food & beverage, forestry and pulp & paper, fisheries and aquaculture, oil & gas, high-carbon industry (steel, aluminium, cement, chemicals) and highcarbon transportation (automotive, aviation, heavy duty vehicles, shipping).

 Assessment result Related findings (for each C / E / S) Fully met Banks are expected or required to develop sector policies, at least for a subset of sectors with high E&amp;S risks and impacts (see annex sector list).
 It is expected or required that these policies include minimum E&amp;S requirements (i.e. the banks' expectations towards clients).
 These policies need to include clear client engagement strategies.
-E: Banks are expected to develop, beyond sector policies, also commodity specific policies (particularly, where a material risk of deforestation and wider habitat conversion risk has been identified).
+E: Banks are expected to develop, beyond sector policies, also commodity specific policies (particularly, where a material risk of deforestation and wider habitat conversion risk has been identified and/or where a material risk of water pollution, overexploitation and ecosystem degradation has been identified.)
 Partially met Banks are expected or required to develop and implement sector policies (at least for high-risk sectors), but there is no mention of having to set out minimum E&amp;S requirements.
 Banks are expected or required to develop policies (or to define E&amp;S risk appetite), and potentially to identify sectors with high E&amp;S risks, but there is no explicit requirement to develop sector-specific policies that lay out their expectations towards clients.
 There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should').
 Not met There is no such expectation or requirement, or it is too vague to be interpreted as an expectation to develop sector-specific E&S policies.